innakysarat/F-projects/README.md

 # F-projects
-In this repository, here're collected F# projects
+This repository contains F# projects (7 distinct branches for 7 assignments)